Ladder99/ladder99/setups/example/README.md

 # Ladder99 Example Setup

-This is an example Ladder99 setup, with live microcontroller and CNC machine connections.
+This is an example Ladder99 setup, with live CNC machine connections.

 ## Running